rust-unofficial/patterns/patterns/strategy.md

 ## Advantages

-Separation of concerns.
-In the previous example, `Report` does not know anything about specific implementations of `Json` and `Text`, whereas the output implementations does not care about how data is preprocessed, stored, and fetched.
+The main advantage is separation of concerns.
+For example, in this case `Report` does not know anything about specific implementations of `Json` and `Text`, whereas the output implementations does not care about how data is preprocessed, stored, and fetched.
 The only thing they have to know is context and a specific trait and method to implement,